MathiasGroebe/Graubrot/README.md

     user=a_user
     password=a_password

 The color can be easily adjusted by chaning the project colors in QGIS.
 Feel free to further adjust the map to your needs, other scales and so on.
 It should make the start easier.
-If you have adjusted the projection use the [ChangeDataSource](https://plugins.qgis.org/plugins/changeDataSource/) Plugin to reload the layer adjust the projection for each layer.
+If you have adjusted the projection during the import you have set it in QGIS for each layer.